 NBS - what have we learned?
-In the 2013-2016 intersessional period, IUCN learned that in describing the role of nature as a "solution" to societal challenges to a broader audience, we need to:
+During the 2013-2016 intersessional period, IUCN learned that in describing to a broader audience the role of nature as a 'solution' to societal challenges, we need to:

-- Keep the message clear and focus on the role (and the limits) of nature in solving specific challenges within defined geographic, political and socio-economic contexts. - Acknowledge that NBS work best in combination with other non-conservation policy and technical interventions. - Provide robust, evidence-based, analytical work that reflects how different parts of society value and benefits from ecosystem services. - Articulate how legal and policy frameworks can recognize, encourage and enable NBS to meet societal challenges. - Recognise that the use of natural resources is often contested, reinforcing the need for a rights-based and gender-responsive approach, clarity on tenure and stewardship in indigenous peoples' territories and other community lands, and inclusive policies. - Integrate measures for promoting gender equality and women's empowerment, foster women's inclusion and provide equal opportunities for women and men to derive social and economic benefits from NBS.
+- Keep the message clear and focus on the role (and the limits) of nature in solving specific challenges within defined geographic, political and socioeconomic contexts. - Acknowledge that NBS work best in combination with other non-conservation policy and technical interventions. - Provide robust, evidence-based, analytical work that reflects how different parts of society value and benefit from ecosystem services. - Articulate how legal and policy frameworks can recognise, encourage and enable NBS to meet societal challenges. - Recognise that the use of natural resources is often contested, reinforcing the need for a rights-based and gender-responsive approach, clarity on tenure and stewardship in indigenous peoples' territories and other community lands, and inclusive policies. - Integrate measures for promoting gender equality and empowerment of women, fostering inclusion of women and providing equal opportunities for women and men to derive social and economic benefits from NBS.

-Now is the time to scale up on Nature-Based Solutions.
+Now is the time to scale up on nature-based solutions.
 Four years ago the debate centred on whether NBS provided effective contributions to resolving societal challenges and whether they made a net positive contribution to biodiversity conservation.
-Experience and evidence garnered by IUCN and its members increasingly suggests that this is the case.
-XIIV, XIV, XIVI IUCN now anticipates that specific NBS will be mainstreamed in national and international policies and programmes over the next four years, as evidenced by the following progress:
+Experience and evidence garnered by IUCN and its Members increasingly suggests that this is the case. ^{70,71,72}

+IUCN now anticipates that specific NBS will be mainstreamed in national and international policies and programmes over the next four years, as evidenced by the following progress:

 - The increasingly accepted role of NBS in climate-change policy, law, infrastructure investment and financing mechanisms.
-This includes the increased profile of ecosystem-based disaster risk reduction in the post 2015 UNISDR framework, the focus on forest conservation and restoration as a partial response to climate change and managed realignment (which mixes hard and green infrastructures), and the recognition of the importance of water-related natural infrastructure and ecosystem services to address the major challenge of water security. - The adoption of NBS by the European Commission's DG-Research and Innovation. - Explicit recognition in national water policies of the role of nature in securing water supplies. - The investment in NBS in 2013 totalling \$12.3 billion to rehabilitate and/or protect more than 365 million ha of water-critical ecosystems worldwide. - 92 million hectares of Bonn Challenge commitments. xIviii - Evidence from the IUCN World Parks Congress 2014 on the role of well governed, protected, and conserved areas as part of productive landscapes, seascapes and watersheds, xiix and on links between healthy ecosystems and human health, welfare and wellbeing.
-The inclusion of NBS type interventions in over seventy Intended National Determined Contributions (INDCs) submitted to the UNFCCC ahead of COP21.
+This includes the increased profile of ecosystem-based disaster-risk reduction in the post-2015 United Nations Office for Disaster Risk Reduction (UNISDR) framework, the focus on forest conservation and restoration as a partial response to climate change and managed realignment (which mixes hard and 'green' infrastructure), and the recognition of the importance of water-related natural infrastructure and ecosystem services to address the major challenge of water security. - The adoption of NBS by the European Commission's Directorate General for Research and Innovation. - Explicit recognition in national water policies of the role of nature in securing water supplies. - Investments in NBS during 2013 totalling USD 12.3 billion for the rehabilitation and/or